Cebu City: During the Marcos dictatorship

 Cebu became a key center of resistance against the Marcos dictatorship, first becoming apparent when the hastily put-together lineup of Pusyon Bisaya defeated the entire slate of Marcos' Kilusang Bagong Lipunan (KBL) in Region VII.

-Among the Cebuanos immediately arrested by the Marcos dictatorship when Martial law was announced on September 23, 1972, were columnist and future National Artist Resil Mojares and human rights lawyer and Carcar Vice Mayor Democrito Barcenas, who were both detained at Camp Sergio Osmeña.
+Among the Cebuanos immediately arrested by the Marcos dictatorship with the declaration of martial law on September 23, 1972, were columnist and future National Artist Resil Mojares and human rights lawyer and Carcar Vice Mayor Demócrito Barcenas, who were both detained at Camp Sergio Osmeña.

-One of the Marcos Martial Law desaparecidos from Cebu was Redemptorist priest Fr.
-Rudy Romano, a prominent Marcos critic and executive secretary of Cebu's Coalition against People's Persecution, who was accosted by armed men in Tisa, Labangon, Cebu City, on June 11, 1985, and never seen again.
-Levi Ybañez, Romano's colleague in the Coalition against People's Persecution, was abducted on the same day as Fr.
-Romano, and was also never heard from again.
+Among the Marcos regime desaparecidos from Cebu was Redemptorist priest Fr.
+Rudy Romano, a prominent Marcos critic and executive secretary of Cebu's Coalition against People's Persecution, who was accosted by armed men in Tisa, Labangon on June 11, 1985, and never seen again.
+Levi Ybáñez, Romano's colleague in the Coalition against People's Persecution, was abducted on the same day as Fr.
+Romano, and remains missing.

-Later, Cebu would play a key role in the days leading up to the 1986 People Power revolution and the ouster of Marcos.
-It was from Fuente Osmeña circle in Cebu City that the opposition forces relaunched a civil disobedience campaign against the Marcos regime and its cronies on February 22, 1986.
-After that, the Carmelite Monastery in Barangay Mabolo, Cebu City, served as a refuge for opposition candidates Aquino and Laurel during the first day of the People Power revolution, because it was not yet safe to go back to Manila.
+Later, Cebu would play a key role in the days leading up to the 1986 People Power Revolution and the ouster of Marcos.
+It was from Fuente Osmeña Circle in Cebu City that the opposition forces relaunched a civil disobedience campaign against the Marcos regime and its cronies on February 22, 1986.
+After that, the Carmelite Monastery in Barangay Mabolo served as a refuge for opposition candidates Corazon Aquino and Salvador Laurel on the first day of the revolution, as it was not yet safe for them to return to Manila.